KLST Evening Forecast: Saturday March 13th

-Severe Weather expected for tonight.
-Storms have already formed up in the Texas Panhandle, some of which have produce some tornadoes.
-For the Concho Valley, Tornado Watches have been issued until 10PM for some of the western counties.
-Storms will continue moving eastward and across the area.
-Strong winds and large hail will be possible with these storms.
-Those storms will begin to weaken after sunset as the storms lose the daytime heating and extend further eastward away from the parent low pressure system.
+No watches and warning currently in place for the Concho Valley.
+Storms will continue moving eastward across the area.
+Gusty winds and some small hail will be possible with these storms.
+Those storms will begin to weaken as they track eastward.
+By 3:00 AM, storms should have either dissipated or moves out of the area.

 Sunday, calmer for the area as the cold front pushes out of the region.
 Mostly clear skies and slightly cooler temperatures.
 Highs will be in the lower 70s and upper 60s with overnight lows in the 40s.